Voting starts in March for the Drupal Association Board election.

-This issue is a continuation of the discussion started at #218755: Support revisions in different states.
+This issue is a continuation of the discussion started at.
 It may be beneficial to look there for history on this topic.

 Currently Core effectively understands two workflow states: published and not published.
 This is insufficient for all but the most basic workflow implementations.
 While there have long been contrib modules which attempt to rectify this shortcoming, it would be far more powerful and efficient to build a foundation for workflow support into Drupal Core.
 A first-class CMS deserves first-class workflow support.